jondavidjohn/tfe-terraform/README.md

 ### TFC Admin API Token

-First, login to your local TFC as the admin user (username: `admin`) and generate a API token.
+First, login to your local TFC as the admin user (username: `admin`) and generate an API token.
 You can find these under *User Settings -> Tokens*

 This will go into your ~/.terraformrc file: